qingmei2/RxDialog/README.md

 ## Usage

 This tool is still in development and we don't provide its dependencies by the Gradle compile.

+The programming language used in the code below is Kotlin, the Java usage see **[here](https://github.com/qingmei2/RxDialog/blob/master/sample/src/main/java/com/qingmei2/sample/JavaActivity.java)**.

 ### 1.Create Interface and configuration it.